Bridgit-SPC/Grants-Program/applications/metaweb-book.md

 **How did you hear about the Grants Program?** Mintbase home page

-We have already created the assets for the generative pre-sale NFT launch and the NFT book.
+We have already created the assets for the generative pre-sale NFT launch and the art for the NFT book.